A little photosynthesis never hurt anybody, right?

 Good Fats Body Butter

-Full moisture – Zero greasy residue thanks to a high Omega content.
+Full moisture – Zero greasy residue thanks to a high Omega 9 content in this Avocado and Olive-based butter.

 Our luscious Good Fats Body Butter is THICK.

-A little goes a long way because we don’t add water to our products.
+A little goes a long way because we don’t add water to this, or any of our products.
 Why dilute quality ingredients?

-Choose Your Scent: Eucalyptus, Lemongrass, Orange, Peppermint, Lavender, Rose, Congestion-Soother.
+Choose Your Scent: Lemongrass, Orange, Peppermint, Lavender, Rose, Congestion-Soother, Vanilla.

 Have a question about skincare or a skin concern/issue you want help to resolve?